-I’ve recently returned home from a six-week residency at MacDowell Colony, Peterborough, New Hampshire, where I was working on my second novel.
+I’ve recently returned home from a six-week residency at MacDowell Colony, Peterborough, New Hampshire, where I worked on my second novel.

 Star Studio, before the snow